cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What is a Merkle tree?
 A Merkle tree is the name of a representation (an analogy if you may) of how some data (information) is structured (into a database).
 It is shaped like a tree, where there is one major root, from which others spawn and they are related to it.
 From those more branches/roots spawn out, until we get to the leaves, which represent the current upper level of the information.
 All the information can be traced from any point to any other point and is mathematically tied one to another.

-### What is a blockchain
+### What is a blockchain?
 A blockchain is a distributed ledger into which independent participants write, and read from it - information.
 It is protected by the fact that it is distributed across participants computers, which are in agreement one with another at any point of a given time (past or present).
 A blockchain is auditable to anyone and transparent.
 This allows its participants to make sure that there is nothing shady happening in the background.
 Usually, data in blockchains is structured with the help of a Merkle tree or a Directed Acyclic Graph (more commonly knows as a DAG, which in very basic terms, is just a different way of structuring data).

 ### What is a transaction?
-In terms of a blockchain, a transaction is the process of moving data.
+In terms of a blockchain, a transaction is a process of moving data.
 I.E. I have 10 dollars and pass them to your account.
 I made a transaction.

 ### What's a token?
 A token in blockchain terms is a digital representation of some certain value, relating to a specific distributed ledger.
 It should contain some utility i.e. it should be used to do something, which in turn gives it value for the participants (users) of that ledger.
 It can be represented in several ways and there can be more than one token on one ledger.

 ### What is NFT?
 NFT are non-fungible tokens.
 Meaning that they are tokens of one type, but each not interchangeable, each with their own characteristics.
 For example, a collectable stamp is an example of NFT.
 All stamps are... stamps.
-But each stamp has its own characteristics, value and history.
+But each stamp has its characteristics, value and history.

 ### What's bandwidth?
 Bandwidth is the amount of information someone can pass through some resource at a given time frame.
 For example (which is a mere analogy), if I can move 5 stones from room A to room B in the space of one hour.
 Then we can say that my stone bandwidth is 5 stones per hour.
 Bandwidth in IT relates to information and the ability to pass a certain amount of data from one place to another.